Note: Scott’s Final Performance as Billy in London was on September 3, 2011

 When he began performing as Billy, Scott was no stranger to the stage having appeared as Oliver in the Apollo Players’ production at the Pavilion Theatre in Glasgow in November of 2008.
 He has also appeared on TV on The Karen Dunbar Show and got down to the final 300 from over 7000 boys for BBC1’s Oliver search I’d Do Anything.

 At the time, his mum said about Scott finally realizing his dreams and portraying Billy a couple of times a week at the Victoria Palace Theatre, “We have had mixed emotions – we’re delighted for him as it’s what he wants to do – but we really miss him when he’s there.”
-She went on to say, “We always knew he’d be away from home – but I never thought it would be at 13”.
-But Scott is loving every minute of the experience.
-He only gets to visit home a couple of times a month, but when asked if he gets homesick he said, ““You’ve got too much to think about to be homesick.”
+She went on to say, “We always knew he’d be away from home – but I never thought it would be at 13.”
+But Scott was loving every minute of the experience.
+He only got to visit home a couple of times a month, but when asked if he got homesick he said, “You’ve got too much to think about to be homesick.”

 On May 6, 2011, Scott led the BETMUK cast in an appearance on Britain’s popular ITV Alan Titchmarsh Show in a specially choreographed rendition of the Finale:

 Fast forward to September 3, 2011, as Scott played Billy for the 92.5th (includes 5 partial shows @.5 each) and final time.
 At this point in his life, Scott’s ambition had been much like the boy he played in the show — Billy Elliot.
 Like Billy, Scott aspired to go to the Royal Ballet School.
 And like Billy, he had the talent and the perseverance to make it.
 But fat that time, he was just very happy that he had had the unique opportunity to be Billy Elliot as he went home and to a new school.
 There’s no doubt that the dance world hadn’t heard the last of this wee lad from Scotland.